anthonybaulo/music-genre-classification/README.md

 </p>

 <p align="center">
-After adding the new tracks to the network, accuracy dropped to 84%, and struggled most with the instrumental genre.
+After adding the new tracks to the network, accuracy dropped to 84% and struggled most with the instrumental genre.

   <img src="images/charts/model4_summary.png"/>
   <img src="images/charts/model4_cm.png" width="500px"/>
 </p>

 I listened to the misclassified clips to see what they sounded like. <br>
 Since I can't embed the clips in the README, I'll just point out that the instrumental clips *do* resemble other genres.
-In one particular example, the prediction was 94% hip-hop, and it contained a sample of a human voice talking over a beat.
+In one particular example where the model's prediction was 94% Hip-Hop, the "Instrumental" clip contained a sample of a human voice talking over a beat, which very much resembled Hip-Hop.

-These broad, subjective labels may seem to be hard for the network to learn.
+These broad, subjective labels seem to be hard for the network to learn.

 <a name="conclusion"></a>
 ## Conclusion